barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 We have two Frequencies rotating as follows

-Rirst is **3.630MHz** and the modulation mode is LSB or SSB run on 1st and 3rd & 5th when needed Mondays
+First is **3.630MHz** and the modulation mode is LSB or SSB run on 1st and 3rd & 5th when needed Mondays

 Second is **28.450** on 2nd and Fourth Mondays